earthly/earthly/docs/earth-config/earth-config.md

 ### disable_analytics

-When set to true, disables the collecting command line analytics; otherwise, earth will report anonymized analytics for invokation of the earth command.
+When set to true, disables collecting command line analytics; otherwise, earth will report anonymized analytics for invokation of the earth command.
 For more information see the [data collection page](../data-collection/data-collection.md).

-### no_loop_device (deprecated)
+### no_loop_device (obsolete)

-When set to true, disables the use of a loop device for storing the cache.
-This setting is now set to `true` by default and will be removed in a future version of Earthly.
+This option is obsolete and it is ignored.
+Earthly no longer uses a loop device for its cache.

 ### cache_path (obsolete)